Odaimoko/tag-project/README.md

 The tutorials and template are also available in the plugin's Help Page, directly accessible in Obsidian.

+Github will not render these pages correctly.
+Please visit Help Page in Obsidian for readability.

 ## An example of Manage Page

 ![Alt text](docs/manage-page-example.png)